Why Write a Book?

 15 Review Other Things

-Jack Covert and Todd Sattersten wrote a book about other books they liked.
+What’s the best business book of all time?
+It’s a great question that many readers want to know the answer to.
+Jack Covert and Todd Sattersten took up the challenge and wrote a book about the books they liked.
 In fact, 100 other books they liked… The 100 Best Business Books of All Time.
 You could complete a series of product reviews in your content area and publish this.
 This could easily start as a series of blog posts.
 And, remember to pick things that have a reasonable lifespan.
 For instance, if you review the latest digital cameras or apps it’s likely that your book will be out of date before it’s printed.

 16 Collect Examples